ritik-27/ritik-27/README.md

 #### Welcome to my GitHub profile

-- 👩‍💻 I’m Ritik Jain, a student, Coder, Developer.
+- 👩‍💻 I’m Ritik Jain, Coder, Developer.

 - ✨ I’m a Self-learner, coding enthusiastic, passionate to learn new things

-- 💬 Ask me about **Reactjs**
+- 💬 Ask me about **Reactjs / TypeScript / Python**

 - 📫 How to reach me **ritikjain666@gmail.com**